Reality Check: 9 Things to Expect When Selling Your Home

 To keep your stress level in check, give yourself plenty of time by decluttering well in advance of your sale.
 Depending on how much you own, you could spend an entire weekend, or even several weekends, turning your home into a clean slate.

-And don’t forget clutter in your front and back yards: 62% of agents surveyed by HomeLight said clearing exterior clutter is critical, particularly for listing photos and virtual tours.
+And don’t forget clutter in your front and back yards: 58% of agents surveyed by HomeLight said outdoor improvements are critical.
 So tuck away the gnome collection and garbage bins before potential homebuyers drive up.

 While decluttering is a sizable project, you’ll reap the rewards of your effort.
-Decluttering increase your home’s value by up to $2,500.
-Plus, you’ll be a step ahead of moving if you pack your spare belongings into boxes in the process.
+Decluttering increases your home’s value.
+Plus you’ll be a step ahead of moving if you pack your spare belongings into boxes in the process.

 2. You won’t see a full return on investment for all of your home upgrades

 After you sell, you’ll leave your home with fond memories of drinking margaritas in your custom, in-ground pool.
 But you won’t walk away with the $50,000 you shelled out to build that pool.
-According to HomeLight’s Spring 2021 Top Agent Insights Report, an in-ground pool adds an average value of $27,199 to your home — less than its average $42,480 cost.
+While some home improvements and additions have a better return on investment, you’ll want to pay attention to upgrades that don’t give you much in return.

 In other words, while you can recoup the cost of certain upgrades, don’t expect to cash out every dollar you spent.
 For example, here’s the average cost recouped for common upgrades: